Trans-Neptunian Objects

 At this point in time, the Oort cloud is still essentially theoretical.
 It is postulated to lie at a distance of nearly a light year from the Sun, as a vast sphere of icy objects on the very edge of the Sun's gravitational influence.
 Another hypothetical cloud, the Hills cloud, is believed to lie further inward toward the Sun, and have the form of a disk in the plane of the ecliptic.
 Most likely, the two clouds would not have a distinct boundary, but would merge into one another.

-Long term comets and certain classes of short term comets are believed to originate in the Oort/Hills cloud, as gravitational influences of nearby stars and possible passing objects disturbs the orbits of individual members.
+Long term comets and certain classes of short term comets are believed to originate in the Oort/Hills cloud, as gravitational influences of nearby stars and possible passing objects disturb the orbits of individual members.
 It is also postulated that there still might be more planets out beyond the Kuiper Belt and scattered disk which could also serve to disrupt the orbits of Oort cloud (and scattered disk) members.
 Estimates range from a planet or planets the side of Earth all the way up to the size of Jupiter.
 Such planets would be very difficult to detect, since their motion across the sky would be extremely slow, and because of the very low light levels that far from the Sun.

 Exploration of the trans-Neptunian objects

-Copyright © 2005-2010 William R. Penning.
+Copyright © 2005-2024 William R. Penning.
 All rights reserved.